 Your options PRIOR to hiring

-- Seasonal: Works less than 8 months per year during an institutionally designated "season," such as the agricultural growing season.
+- Seasonal: Works less than 6 months per year during an institutionally designated "season," such as the agricultural growing season.
 A seasonal employee must be terminated at the end of the institutionally recognized season with a start and end date, but may be rehired for a future season although there is no guarantee of re-employment.
-Need prior approval from HR/Payroll.
-Please submit request to firstname.lastname@example.org
+Need prior approval from Human Resources and Payroll.
+Please submit request to email@example.com

 - 1-year appointment: Hired into a position (potential employee knows prior to hire) that has a start and end date (taken off of payroll).
 Position/employee cannot be continued after that date.
-Need prior approval from HR/Payroll, benefited or non-benefited.
+Need prior approval from Human Resources and Payroll, benefited or non-benefited.

-- Hire a timeslip/seasonal position following a structured recruitment process through HR/Payroll: Advertise with a statement indicating the possibility of the position becoming a benefited full-time position in the future.
+- Hire a timeslip/seasonal position following a structured recruitment process through Human Resources and Payroll: Advertise with a statement indicating the possibility of the position becoming a benefited full-time position in the future.
 Follow the recruitment process: Request to Recruit, advertise for 10 working days, structured interview process, etc.

 - Determine the less than 20 weeks the employee/position needs to work 20 or more hours per week in a rolling calendar year.